 This medicinal product must not be mixed with other medicinal products except those mentioned in section 6.6.
-Diluted filgrastim may be adsorbed to glass and plastic materials except diluted, as described in section 6.6.
 6.3 Shelf life The expiry date of the product is indicated on the packaging materials.

-After dilution: Chemical and physical in-use stability of the diluted solution for infusion has been demonstrated for 24 hours at 2 °C to 8 °C. From a microbiological point of view, the product should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 °C to 8 °C, unless dilution has taken place in controlled and validated aseptic conditions.
-6.4 Special precautions for storage Store in a refrigerator $(2 \, ^{\circ}\text{C} - 8 \, ^{\circ}\text{C})$ .
+Chemical and physical in-use stability of the diluted solution for infusion has been demonstrated for 24 hours at 2 °C to 8 °C. From a microbiological point of view, the product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.
+6.4 Special precautions for storage Store in a refrigerator $(2^{\circ}C - 8^{\circ}C)$ .
+Do not freeze.